deviljin112/Networking-Task/README.md

 ## What is an IP

 IP is a unique number assigned to a computer.
-This computer allows them to access each other's machine.
+This IP allows them to access each other's machine.
 There are 2 IP addresses assigned to each computer, one for the local network and one for the public domain.
 IP Address usually follows the same format of `0.0.0.0` and the numbers range from 0 to 255.

 ## What is IPv4